patschwork/db_logger/README.md

-# A pythin logging handler to write in any databases
+# A python log handler to write to databases and as fallback into a file

+(this version has little enhancements comparing to the original repo)